• Product Introduction

 git push origin main

-EdgeOne Pages automatically listens for updates to the associated Github project and deploys the latest content to the online environment.
+EdgeOne Pages automatically listens for updates to the associated Github project and updates the latest content to the online environment.
 Enter the EdgeOne Pages console and go to the project details page.
-If you see the "Deploying" status prompt, it means EdgeOne Pages has detected the latest Github commit and automatically started deploying the latest content.
-When finished, a "Deployment successful" prompt will appear, as shown in the figure below:
+If you see the "Deploying" status prompt, it means EdgeOne Pages has detected the latest commit on Github and automatically started deploying the latest content.
+When the "Deploying" status finishes, a deployment successful prompt will appear, as shown below:

-At this point, the public network address of the project can be accessed to verify whether the local changes have taken effect.
+At this point, you can access the public network address of the project to verify whether the local changes are active.